Microsoft says new breach discovered in probe of suspected SolarWinds hackers

-SAN FRANCISCO, June 25 (Reuters) - Microsoft (MSFT.O) said on Friday an attacker had won access to one of its customer-service agents and then used information from that to launch hacking attempts against customers.
+SAN FRANCISCO (Reuters) -Microsoft said on Friday an attacker had won access to one of its customer-service agents and then used information from that to launch hacking attempts against customers.

 Microsoft said it had warned the affected customers.
 A copy of one warning seen by Reuters said that the attacker belonged to the group Microsoft calls Nobelium and that it had access during the second half of May.